31 Romantic Medieval Hairstyles That Still Slay Today

 9. Loose Fishtail

 Romantic and original, this half-updo version is a favorite for weddings and daytime outdoor events.
-Learn how to do a fishtail braid here, and don’t forget to pancake (a.k.a. tug) the links apart for more texture!
+Learn how to do a fishtail braid and don’t forget to pancake (a.k.a. tug) the links apart for more texture!

 10. Side Fishtail

 A one-sided fishtail offers a simpler, more bohemian alternative to the full fishtail version.
+Make sure to pancake this braid to achieve a voluminous look.

 11. Skinny Braid with Croissant Bun

 A thin three-strand braid accentuates a bumpy low chignon for an elegant look.
+This low updo is a great option for any formal occasion.

 12. Skinny Temple Braids